Homemade Liver Sausage in a Bag

 Step 1:

-Prepare all the necessary ingredients.
-Which liver to take - pork, beef or chicken - choose for yourself.
-Since it has a very short shelf life, be sure to check the expiration date on the package.
-The fat should be fresh, without skin.
-You can take lard with a meat layer.
-Take the flour of the highest grade, eggs - C0.
-You will also need 2 plastic bags (but prepare more), food wrap and rope (twine).
+Gather all your ingredients.
+Which liver to use — pork, beef, or chicken — is up to you.
+Since liver has a very short shelf life, be sure to check the date on the package.
+The salo should be fresh, with the skin removed.
+You can use salo with a streak of meat in it.
+Use all-purpose flour and large eggs.
+You'll also need 2 plastic bags (but have a few extra on hand), plastic wrap, and kitchen twine.

 Step 2:

-Cut the fat into pieces and twist it in a meat grinder using a grate with medium holes.
-So the finished sausage will turn out with pieces of lard.
+Cut the salo into pieces and run it through a meat grinder fitted with a medium-hole plate.
+This way the finished sausage will have little bits of salo in it.

 Step 3:

 Peel and rinse the garlic.
-Peel the onion, rinse and cut into 4 pieces so that it is convenient to lower them into the receiver of the meat grinder.
+Peel and rinse the onion, then cut it into 4 pieces so it's easy to feed into the grinder.
 Rinse the liver well under running water.
-If you took beef or pork, cut into small pieces so that they fit into the receiver of the meat grinder.
-Without changing the grill, twist the liver in the meat grinder first, followed by onion and garlic.
-Onion and garlic will push the crushed liquid liver out of the meat grinder.
+If you're using beef or pork, cut it into small pieces that will fit into the grinder.
+Without changing the plate, grind the liver first, then the onion and garlic.
+The onion and garlic will help push the loose, ground liver through the grinder.

 Step 4:

-Wash raw chicken eggs with soap and dry with a towel.
-Take a large deep bowl.
-Put the twisted lard, liver with onion and garlic into it, add salt and pepper, break the eggs.
-Sift the flour to prevent impurities from entering the sausage.
-Add half the required amount of flour.
+Wash the raw eggs with soap and pat them dry with a towel.
+Take a large, deep bowl.
+Add the ground salo and the liver with onion and garlic, then add the salt and pepper and crack in the eggs.
+Sift the flour so no lumps or bits get into the sausage.
+Add half the flour for now.

 Step 5: